a-takk/studentmanagement/README.md

 specific user delete button, will extract the value of the user and then perform the delete method and then redirect back to the main screen.

+The spring security makes use of 2 beans, one which is a UserDetailsManager, this one basically just has a query of selecting the email and password from the user_details table where the email equals the user input.
+The second bean makes use of SecurityFilterChain which restricts the users access to a few pages to allow the user to sign up or login and when they do login, they will be able to access any other pages.
+There is a custom login and logout page too. **I haven't yet figured out how to sort out the security, when I log in I can't access any other page**

 **If there are any errors with my explanation please correct me as I still am quite new and would like to learn more :)**